 Scoring and Interpretation

-More than 15,000 students take the PACKRAT® exam each year.
+PACKRAT is administered more than 18,000 times each year.
 National comparative data are available for each version of PACKRAT once 300 students have taken it, and those data are updated weekly as more students take the exam.
 Data are available for first-year students, second-year students, and all students who took each version.